alexcarchiar/bank/Documentation/Documentation.md

 #### Company

-class Company(taxCode, address, city, foundationDate, email, telephone, website, representative) All the attributes are the ones found in Company table (see the 2.
-Relational Database in the documentation)
+class Company(taxCode, address, city, foundationDate, email, telephone, website, representative) All the attributes are the ones found in Company table (see the *2.
+Relational Database* in the documentation)

 We have the following methods:

 - class constructor
 - class string format (used when print(Company) is called)
 - class string representation used to have a quick representation of Company's attributes (it is shorter than string format)

+#### Binder

+class Binder(code, branch, typ)
+All the attributes are the ones found in the Binder table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(Binder) is called)
+- class string representation used to have a quick representation of Binder's attributes (it is shorter than string format)